Rehabilitation Programs Division

 Baby and Mother Bonding Initiative (BAMBI)

-The Rehabilitation Programs Division of the Texas Department of Criminal Justice, along with the Health Services Division and Correctional Institutions Division is collaborating with the University of Texas Medical Branch and local foundations to provide a bonding program for state jail confinees and their newborn infants in a residential setting.
+The Rehabilitation Programs Division of the Texas Department of Criminal Justice, along with the Correctional Institutions Division and the Health Services Division is collaborating with the University of Texas Medical Branch to provide a bonding program for eligible offenders who are pregnant at reception and deliver during their current incarceration.

-This initiative allows time to form a healthy attachment in a secure setting with a strong training and education program for the mother.
-She will also receive substance abuse education, life skills, infant first aid and CPR, nutrition, anger and time management.
-A nationally recognized parenting curriculum from the What to Expect When You’re Expecting is one of the tools used to teach and guide these mothers through the first few months of development for their baby.
+This initiative allows time to form a healthy attachment in a secure setting with a strong training and parenting education program for the mother.
+She will also receive child development, life skills, infant first aid and CPR, health and nutrition, and substance abuse education.

 - Increase the female offender’s self-development;